 - Roots are not deep, so plants can be hand-pulled or dug.
 However, plants grow densely, so hand-pulling is labor-intensive and not very effective due the plant's ability to sprout from small fragments of root or stem, as well as its tendency to grow into and among desirable vegetation.
 Digging is easiest in fall through early spring.
-Sift through soil carefully to find all roots and stem fragments. - Dense infestations can be controlled by sheet-mulching with cardboard and/or burlap followed by a thick layer of wood chips and replanting with natives.
-Control any escaping plants and check regularly for gaps in the covering material. - Weed-whacking is problematic because stems scattered by the machine can re-sprout where they land; rake them up and allow to dry out before composting. - Because yellow archangel spreads by stem and root cuttings, don't dump the refuse in natural areas or dispose of it in the compost pile until it has been completely dried out.
+Sift through soil carefully to find all roots and stem fragments. - Dense infestations can be controlled by smothering with cardboard followed by a layer of wood chips and replanting with natives.
+Control any escaping plants and check regularly for gaps in the covering material. - Weed-whacking is not recommended because stems scattered by the machine can re-sprout where they land; if you use this method, rake up all the plant pieces and allow them to dry out before composting. - Because yellow archangel spreads by stem and root cuttings, don't dump the refuse in natural areas or dispose of it in the compost pile until it has been completely dried out.